- 1 You might want to grab yourself a coffee…

 Around 8-9 years ago, my wife (then girlfriend) and I moved out of my mum’s 2-bedroom council house into our very own 1-bedroom council flat.
 Like everyone else, we had to go on the waiting list and bid for flats/houses.
 We were expecting to find a place in between 1-2 years, but my mum thought it would take a lot longer.

-We were very fortunate because we found a one bedroom flat just 6 months after being on the list.
+We were very fortunate because we found a one-bedroom flat just 6 months after being on the list.
 It was a block of flats converted from an old people’s home.
-Half of these flats were offered to locals of Looe, while the other half were offered to those outside.
+Half of these flats were offered to locals of Looe, while the other half were offered to people outside of Looe.
 We were fortunate to be offered a flat, and we were ecstatic.
 Without a moments notice, we accepted and then began proceedings to move in.

 Once moved in, we were overjoyed, we had our very own place together.
 Then the bills started rolling in and at the time, it was just my wife who was working.
 I was still going to college to finish my higher national diploma.
 She would read these letters and start booing her eyes out.
 My mum would come over and explain how we manage bills.
 Due to me not working at the time, and looking for a job, we had to go on benefits.